defrostingk/220301-zoom/README.md

      npm run build
      ```

-  2. Run 'See See Call Call' using the converted code
+  2. Run 'See See Call Call' using the converted code.

      ```
      npm start